Bootstrapping: Etymology

 The term is sometimes attributed to a story in Rudolf Erich Raspe's The Surprising Adventures of Baron Munchausen, but in that story Baron Munchausen pulls himself (and his horse) out of a swamp by his hair (specifically, his pigtail), not by his bootstraps – and no explicit reference to bootstraps has been found elsewhere in the various versions of the Munchausen tales.

+Originally meant to attempt something ludicrously far-fetched or even impossible, the phrase "Pull yourself up by your bootstraps!" has since been utilized as a narrative for economic mobility or a cure for depression.
+That idea is believed to have been popularized by American writer Horatio Alger in the 19th century.
+To request that someone "bootstrap" is to suggest that they might overcome great difficulty by sheer force of will.

+Critics have observed that the phrase is used to portray unfair situations as far more meritocratic than they really are.
+A 2009 study found that 77% of Americans believe that wealth is often the result of hard work.
+Various studies have found that the main predictor of future wealth is not IQ or hard work, but initial wealth.

 Applications

 Computing

-In computer technology, the term bootstrapping refers to language compilers that are able to be coded in the same language.
-(For example, a C compiler is now written in the C language.
-Once the basic compiler is written, improvements can be iteratively made, thus pulling the language up by its bootstraps).
+In computer technology, the term bootstrapping is a process for creating self-compiling compilers.
+For example, the Rust compiler was bootstrapped in OCaml.
 Also, booting usually refers to the process of loading the basic software into the memory of a computer after power-on or general reset, the kernel will load the operating system which will then take care of loading other device drivers and software as needed.

 Software loading and execution

 Booting is the process of starting a computer, specifically with regard to starting its software.
-The process involves a chain of stages, in which at each stage, a smaller, simpler program loads and then executes the larger, more complicated program of the next stage.
+The process involves a chain of stages, in which at each stage, a relatively small and simple program loads and then executes the larger, more complicated program of the next stage.
 It is in this sense that the computer "pulls itself up by its bootstraps"; i.e., it improves itself by its own efforts.
-Booting is a chain of events that starts with execution of hardware-based procedures and may then hand-off to firmware and software which is loaded into main memory.
+Booting is a chain of events that starts with execution of hardware-based procedures and may then hand off to firmware and software which is loaded into main memory.
 Booting often involves processes such as performing self-tests, loading configuration settings, loading a BIOS, resident monitors, a hypervisor, an operating system, or utility software.

 The computer term bootstrap began as a metaphor in the 1950s.
 In computers, pressing a bootstrap button caused a hardwired program to read a bootstrap program from an input unit.
 The computer would then execute the bootstrap program, which caused it to read more program instructions.
 It became a self-sustaining process that proceeded without external help from manually entered instructions.
 As a computing term, bootstrap has been used since at least 1953.